Skin Care for Developing Countries

 Grants vary between $2,500 and $5,000 depending on the proposal, scope of the project, and availability of funds.

-Application timeline: To be considered for 2020 grants, applications had to be submitted by June 30, 2019.
-Grant recipients will be notified by October 30, so they can plan for 2020 funding and programming.
+Application timeline: To be considered for the 2021 grant, applications should be submitted by June 30, 2020.
+Grant recipients will be notified by October 30, so they can plan for funding and programming.

 Apply for funding